infoseek12/Chronosphere/readme.md

 The size of the planets is not proportioned accurately, nor are their orbits.
 This inaccuracy is intentional: it is impossible to display the correct proportions on any reasonably available screen.

 ## Build Steps
-1. Run "NPM install" in shell to download the Node packages
+1. Run "npm install" in shell to download the Node packages
 2. Run "npm run production" for a production build or "npm run dev" for a development build that will watch for changes

 ## Pull Requests